b-meet/react-input-chips/README.md

 # React-input-chips

-A package with minimum dependcies and maximum customisation.
+A package with minimum dependencies and maximum customization.

-If you want a input field whose value converts to a customisable chip on click of keys of you choice then this is the best package for you.
+If you want an input field whose value converts to a customizable chip on a click of keys of your choice then this is the best package for you.

 You have full control over